theodi/toolbox/.github/CONTRIBUTING.md

 - Once your PR is published and passes the above checks a repository administrator will review your contribution.
 Where appropriate comments may be provided and amendments suggested before your PR is merged into Master.
 - Once your PR is accepted you will be granted push access to the repository you have contributed to!
 Congratulations on joining our community, you’ll no longer need to work from forks.

 If you make a contribution to another repository in the Toolbox you will be expected to repeat this process.
-Read more about that here
+Read more about that [here](https://github.com/theodi/toolbox/blob/master/README.md#push-access).
-// This is necessary as there is variance across our toolboxes - from different web frameworks (e.g. Bothan [Sinatra] vs CSVlint, Octopub, Pathway and Certificates [Rails]) to different underlying code (Comma Chameleon built on Javascript via the Electron runtime)

 ## Code Style Guide